 - April De Simone| Co-Founding Partner of Undesign the Redline and designing the WE

 - Former Maryland Lt.
 Governor Michael Steele

 - Diane Yentel| President & CEO of the National Low Income Housing Coalition

 HAND’s Housing Achievement awards recognize the most outstanding and innovative housing developments, programs and solutions across the metropolitan region.
 Enter your best work for a chance to elevate your organization, stand out among your peers and share with partners how you are contributing to building vibrant communities in the region.

-Youth residing in HAND member properties are eligible for our Annual Children’s Art Contest with a chance to win a $250 cash prize!
-In addition, the winner’s community program will receive a cash prize of $250 for administering the contest and runners-up will receive a $25 gift certificate!
+Youth residing in HAND member properties are eligible to participate in our Children’s Essay Contest with a chance to win a $250 cash prize!
+In addition, the winner’s community program receives a cash prize of $250 for administering the contest and runners-up receive a $25 gift certificate!